Best places to start a business

 With that in mind, who knows what the next five years will bring to businesses?
 To help business owners on how best to fortify and manage their business, we have analysed business exits to predict the top ten cities that could be set to lose the most businesses by 2030, so entrepreneurs can better evaluate where best to locate their business in the future.

-The Australian city set to lose the most businesses by 2030 is located in Queensland, with Mackay projected to experience the highest number of business closures per 10,000 residents, at around 679.1 estimated to leave.
+The Australian city estimated to lose the most businesses by 2030 is located in Queensland, with Mackay projected to experience the highest number of business closures per 10,000 residents, at around 679.1.

 The state of New South Wales is also predicted to face significant losses, with cities like Nowra-Bomaderry set to lose around 334 businesses per 10,000 people in the next 5 years.